 Tunnel workers and how to image their lungs

-This talk outlines the current recommendations for how to screen and monitor former and current tunnel workers for occupational lung disease.
-Various strategies for screening are discussed.
+This presentation outlines the current recommendations for screening and monitoring of former and current tunnel workers for occupational lung disease.
+Various strategies for screening will be discussed.

 Learning Objectives: